What modalities do you offer, and how much experience do you have?

 How can I prepare my horse for the session?

-We can work in the stall, in the barn aisle, or in a paddock/arena.
-It varies depending on the horse’s preference, available facilities, and what else is going on at the barn at the time.
-Use of cross-ties is discouraged, as they don’t allow enough space for movement and safety.
+We can work in the stall, shelter, in the barn aisle, or in a paddock/field/arena.
+It varies depending on the horse’s preference, available facilities, weather, and what else is going on at the barn at the time.

-I generally recommend giving your horse at least 24 hours off from riding after a session, but gentle exercise and ample turnout is encouraged.
+I recommend giving your horse at least 24 hours off from riding after a session, but gentle exercise and ample turnout is encouraged.

 It is not recommended to book equine therapy appointments for horses who are acutely lame, injured (cuts, swelling), or ill (even a runny nose) - please contact your veterinarian instead.
 Your horse may need veterinary treatment and time to heal before we can proceed.
+I cannot diagnose injury or illness or prescribe medication.
+There are also contraindications to bodywork (things that can make it harmful rather than helpful) and I need to be aware of your horse’s history to avoid this.

 It is not recommended to perform bodywork within 5-7 days of vaccinations or joint injections.
 Please also disclose if your horse has had surgery within the last 3 months.